 Submit the University's secure online application for graduate study.
 There is a $60 non-refundable application fee for all applicants.

-The closing date for applications for admission in fall 2017 is December 1, 2016.
+The closing date for applications for admission in Fall 2018 is December 3, 2017.
 We cannot guarantee consideration to applications received later than that date or incomplete on that date.

 The department’s Graduate Admissions Committee reviews all applications.
 Candidates who are under serious consideration will be invited to visit the department.
 Interviews are arranged by invitation only.
 Decisions on all applications will be made before April 1.